 - Attend industry conferences & conventions.
 WERC has national and regional events every year.
-So does the National Association of Manufacturing.
 Many of these conferences hone in on what’s being done by the industry’s top performers and can lead you to a wealth of information.

 - Leverage your vendors: Warehouse supplies vendors (packaging companies, material handling companies, scale vendors, maintenance companies) and freight carrier managers are often excellent sources of information, as they are inside many other facilities in your area.
 They may be unable to share certain proprietary processes, but they will definitely have the experience to point you in the direction of similar operations.